Deadpool (film): Plot

-Wilson survives due to his new healing abilities and seeks out Vanessa.
-He does not reveal to her that he is alive out of fear that she will reject his new appearance.
-After consulting with his best friend Weasel, Wilson decides to hunt down Ajax for the cure.
-He becomes a masked vigilante, adopting the name "Deadpool" (from Weasel picking him in a dead pool), and moves into the home of an elderly blind woman named Al. Over the course of the next year, he questions and murders many of Ajax's associates until one, the recruiter, reveals Ajax's whereabouts.
-This information allows Deadpool to enact the ambush.
-He kills all of Ajax's henchmen, subdues Ajax himself, and demands the cure, but the X-Man Colossus and his trainee Negasonic Teenage Warhead interrupt him.
-Colossus attempts to convince Deadpool to mend his ways and join the X-Men, but Deadpool turns him down.
+Wade survives due to his new healing factor and seeks out Vanessa but does not reveal that he is alive out of fear that she will shun him because of his new scarred appearance.
+After consulting with his best friend Weasel, Wade decides to hunt down Ajax for the cure.
+He becomes a vigilante, adopting the name "Deadpool" (from Weasel picking him in a dead pool), and moves into the home of an elderly blind woman named Al. Throughout the following year, he questions and kills many of Ajax's associates until one, the recruiter, reveals Ajax's whereabouts.
+This information allows Wade to enact the ambush.
+He kills all of Ajax's henchmen, subdues Ajax, and demands the cure, but the X-Men Colossus and his trainee Negasonic Teenage Warhead interrupt him.
+Colossus attempts to convince Wade to mend his ways and join the X-Men, but Wade turns him down.
 Taking advantage of this distraction, Ajax escapes and regroups with Angel Dust.
-The two of them then head to Weasel's bar, where Ajax hears of Vanessa.
+They then head to Weasel's bar, where Ajax hears of Vanessa.

-Ajax kidnaps Vanessa and takes her to a decommissioned helicarrier in a scrapyard.
-In response Deadpool convinces Colossus and Negasonic to help him get her back.
-They battle Angel Dust and a group of Ajax's men, while Deadpool fights his way to Ajax.
-During the battle, Negasonic accidentally destroys the equipment stabilizing the helicarrier.
-Deadpool protects Vanessa as the ship collapses all around them, while Colossus carries Negasonic and Angel Dust to safety.
-Ajax attacks Deadpool again, but is overpowered.
-He reveals a cure never existed to begin with, and despite Colossus's pleas, Deadpool kills Ajax, though he does promise Colossus that he will try to be more heroic moving forward.
-Vanessa then angrily berates Wilson for leaving her, but she reconciles with him after she sees his disfigured face and learns the real reason why he never came back to her.
+Ajax kidnaps Vanessa and takes her to a decommissioned Helicarrier in a scrapyard.
+In response, Wade convinces Colossus and Negasonic to help him get her back.
+They battle Angel Dust and a group of Ajax's men while Wade fights his way to Ajax.
+During the battle, Negasonic accidentally destroys the supports keeping the Helicarrier stable.
+Deadpool protects Vanessa as the ship collapses around them, while Colossus carries Negasonic and Angel Dust to safety.
+Ajax attacks Wade again but is overpowered.
+He reveals that there is no cure, and despite Colossus's pleas, Wade kills Ajax.
+Vanessa angrily berates Wade for leaving her but reconciles with him after she sees his disfigured face and learns the reason why he never came back to her.

+In a post-credits scene, Wade imitates the post-credits scene of Ferris Bueller's Day Off, stating they only have enough money left to announce that Cable will show up in the sequel and making casting suggestions for the character.